ParaCoToUl/noarr-structures/docs/Traverser.md

 	// ~or~

-	// convert to traverser, and continue as usual subrange.as_traverser().for_each([&](auto state) {
+	// Convert to traverser, and continue as usual subrange.as_traverser().for_each([&](auto state) {
 		matrix[state] = 0;
 	});